Working with CloudKit

 - 200TB data transfer

 That's a massive amount of free storage and is sufficient for the vast majority of apps.
-According to Apple's iCloud calculator, the storage should be enough for about 10 million free users.
+According to Apple, the storage should be enough for about 10 million free users.

 With CloudKit, we were able to focus on building our app and even squeeze in a few extras.